JimmyMAndersson/attribute-based-content-redaction/README.md

 # Executing a Jar File

-Executing the `jar` file produced in the precious section requires passing a few parameters.
+Executing the `jar` file produced in the previous section requires passing a few parameters.

 * __graphql.server-type__ specifies the type of server to spin up.
 This takes any of the `<servertype>` arguments discussed in [Starting a GraphQL Server](/README.md#starting-a-graphql-server) (_noac_ or _abacredaction_).